 Collections

-Collection days remain the same on bank holidays, apart from over Christmas and New Year.
+Collection days are changing over Christmas and New Year.

 Recycling sites